Resikrys/S1-07-Annotations/README.md

 constant of the TreballadorOnline class.

 ### LEVEL 1 - EXERCISE 2
+Add some obsolete (deprecated) methods to the child classes, and use the corresponding annotation.
+Invoke the obsolete methods from an external class, suppressing the “warnings” for being obsolete using the corresponding annotation.

 ### LEVEL 2 - EXERCISE 1
+Create a custom annotation that should allow serializing a Java object into a JSON file.
+The annotation should receive the directory where the resulting file will be placed.

 ### TECHNOLOGIES
 | Package                    | Version | Description                |